ndsurgenor/friends-of-belvoir-park/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+-  In the Contact form, at least one checkbox should be required before the form is submitted; however, giving a checkbox the attribute 'required' causes the browser to require that particular box and not just any within the same group, when the submit button is clicked.
+Searching online suggests that this issue is resolved using a JavaScript query so this bug can be fixed once my skillset allows.

 ## Deployment

-The live link can be found here - https://ndsurgenor.github.io/friends-of-belvoir-park
+The live link can be found here: https://ndsurgenor.github.io/friends-of-belvoir-park

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab (top right)
-  - From the options in the lefthand side menu, select GitHub pages
+  - From the options in the lefthand side menu, select Pages
-  - From the source section drop-down menu, select the Master Branch
+  - From the Branch section drop-down menus, select 'main' and '/root' then click 'Save'
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - The page will be automatically refreshed (after a short period) to indicate the successful deployment.

 ## Credits